-During 2020, grassy vegetation samples were collected from ten locations around the Laboratory (Figure 6-4) and a control location at the NYS-DEC hunter check station in Ridge, New York.
+During 2021, grassy vegetation samples were collected from 11 locations around the Laboratory (Figure 6-4) and a control location at the NYSDEC hunter check station in Ridge, New York.
 All samples were analyzed for Cs-137 (see Table 6-3).
-Cs-137 content in vegetation ranged from non-detectable to 0.12 pCi/g, wet weight.
-Soil samples had Cs-137 levels ranging from non-detect to 0.77 pCi/g, dry weight.
+All vegetation samples were nondetect for Cs-137.
+Soil samples had Cs-137 levels ranging from non-detect to 0.27 pCi/g, dry weight.
 All values were consistent with historic monitoring and knowledge of cleanup areas.
-Monitoring results for grassy vegetation and soils were utilized for the annual dose to biota analysis reported in Chapter 8.